Vyral/jason-daniels-recruiting/_drafts/the-value-of-scripts.md

 youtube_code: I4nYNBFZswI
 ---

-{% include youtube.html %}It’s important to learn scripts as an agent, but you shouldn’t sound robotic when using them.
+{% include youtube.html %}<center>It’s important to learn scripts as an agent, but you shouldn’t sound robotic when using them.</center>

 As an agent, you absolutely should use scripts when dealing with clients, but you shouldn’t sound canned when using them.&nbsp;